 In 2013, Lee completed her 200-hour Yoga Alliance teacher training with Jessica Jollie of Yoga Landing in Chattanooga, Tennessee.
-She has been practicing yoga for six years, and continues to find inspiration in the truth that her yoga practice is never routine, never stagnant, nor ever mastered.
+Having discovered the positive benefits of yoga many years ago, she continues to find inspiration in the truth that her yoga practice is never routine, never stagnant, nor ever mastered.
 The true union of yoga provides the opportunity to continuously experience oneself more deeply, transforming life positively on many levels – the body thrives, the mind clears and the spirit flourishes.

 Lee finds it a privilege to be teaching all she has learned as well as to be sharing her passion for yoga with the community.
 Her intention is to infuse her classes with strength, compassion, creativity & joy.
 She finds that her teaching is ever evolving and changing, just as we all are as individuals.
 Outside of the studio, Lee is the mother of three.
 She enjoys reading, designing interior spaces and continuing her education as a student for life.